NATO talks with Finland, Sweden falter but will continue

 “You will not hand over terrorists to us, but you will ask us to allow you to join NATO.
 NATO is a security entity.
 It is a security agency.
 Therefore, we cannot say ‘yes’ to depriving this security organization of security,” he said Wednesday, in an address to ruling party lawmakers.

+Before Croatia’s parliament ratifies the Nordic pair’s NATO bid, Milanovic — a socialist — wants a change of neighboring Bosnia’s electoral law in favor of Bosnian Croats.

+Nevertheless, Plenkovic’ conservative party enjoys a small majority over the socialists in parliament, and would likely carry the vote on Finland and Sweden’s NATO bids.

-The day had started off on an upbeat note.
+The day had started off on an upbeat note in Brussels.
 Stoltenberg had said that the military alliance stands ready to seize a historic moment and move quickly on allowing Finland and Sweden to join its ranks, after the two countries submitted their membership requests.

 The official applications set a security clock ticking.
 Russia, whose war on Ukraine spurred them to join the military organization, has warned that it wouldn’t welcome such a move, and could respond.